 The 2018 Christmas Parcel drive is now over.
 Thanks to the generosity of our donors, we delivered approximately 1600 parcels!
 “I am a Seafarers wife, sailing with him...We had a good get together on Christmas onboard thereafter we were given the beautiful gifts sent by U. It was indeed a great, great gesture on your part to make Christmas so special for all those who r far, far away from their families.
 I extend a very warm Thanks to U all for Ur labour of love!
 Best Regards”

-Parcels are delivered to every ship in port, one for each crew member, along with Bibles in the language of the majority of seafarers on board.
-We attach a card, translated into the language of each recipient, which explains the reason we celebrate Christmas.
+Parcels are delivered to every ship in port, one for each crew member, along with Christmas devotionals in English.

 Parcels usually consist of a shoebox (or similar-sized gift bag) wrapped in festive paper, and filled with both practical items and treats.
 A card with a personal note, although optional, is always most appreciated by all seafarers.

 We also suggest that, on Christmas Eve or Christmas Day, the ship’s captain read the Christmas story (Luke chapter 2) from the Bible with his/her crew and then distribute the parcels.